 - Don’t slack during senior year.
 Math is not the only area in which many students ease up during senior year.
 Students look forward to an easier year during their senior year and are subject to senioritis.
 Encourage your student to continue to take challenging courses and to continue to work hard to maintain skills as well as grades.

 - Try a college class.
 If your student has access to a local community college, encourage them to register for a college class.
 Even if these credits will not be accepted (and they might) toward college graduation, this will give your student an opportunity to test out both college expectations and their own skills.
 Your student may discover the areas in which there are gaps.

 - Take placement exams seriously.
 Know they are coming.
 Prepare for them.
 Review.
 Ask whether practice exams are available.
 Hire a tutor to help prepare.
 Make these exams your very best work.

 - If you do not do well on a placement exam, ask whether a retest is possible.
 Use the summer to take a class or work with a tutor to prepare (this will cost less than a semester’s tuition).

 In spite of using all of the above suggestions, some students will simply need to take remedial courses.
 It may not be possible for your student to catch up from years of difficulty.
-If it is determined that your student needs remedial work, encourage him to work hard to master the skills and not to lose motivation.
-His journey may require some extra time, but he will gain important skills that will last a lifetime.
+If it is determined that your student needs remedial work, encourage them to work hard to master the skills and not to lose motivation.
+Your student’s journey may require some extra time, but they will gain important skills that will last a lifetime.